 C) You may action the wrong thing.

-Due diligence with an emerging technology, like text analytics, is crucial to a quality purchase, one you can be confident in giving you the best ROI- Return on Information.
+Due diligence is crucial to a quality purchase.
+A purchase you can be confident in giving you the best ROI- Return on Information.

 Contact Pansensic for a chat, or for a demo, and compare us like for like, with other providers.